SergeyNowitzki/OtusNetDesign/README.md

 - Convergence (When the network scale is large, the convergence speed of ISIS is much faster than that of OSPF.
 When changes occur on the network segment where a node in an area resides, PRC algorithm is triggered, ensuring fast route convergence and low route calculation cost.)
 - Complexity (ISIS areas are classified into level1 and level2, the backbone area of ISIS is relatively flexible.)

-All spines switches will be L2/L1 type.
+All Spines switches will be L2/L1 type and all Leafs swithces will be L1-type in their own Area.
+L1 type for Leafs allows us to avoid overhelmig